Shogun: Total War: Shogun: Total War

 Shogun: Total War received "favorable" reviews according to the review aggregation website Metacritic.
 Jason Samuel of NextGen said, "Once you figure out the realtime interface, this is a thoroughly enjoyable experience that has a lot of replay value.
 Shogun is only the first of a proposed Total War series.
 We're sure looking forward to more."

 In December 2002, the game received a "Silver" award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating lifetime sales of at least 100,000 units in the UK.
 The ELSPA ultimately raised it to "Gold" status, indicating sales of at least 200,000 units.
 The game achieved sales between 100,000 and 390,000 units in the U.S. by August 2006, but was outsold by its successor Rome: Total War.
 The Creative Assembly's Tim Ansell later said that "it didn't set the world alight in terms of sales, but it was still up there with the big guns."

 The staff of Computer Gaming World nominated the game as the best wargame of 2000, although it lost to Combat Mission: Beyond Overlord.
 They called the former "a dream come true for fans of medieval Japanese warfare", and wrote that "there has never been a game that so stunningly depicts historical warfare."
 Similarly, the game was a finalist for CNET Gamecenter's "Best Real-Time Strategy Game" award, which went to Sacrifice.
 The staff of Computer Games Magazine nominated the game for their 2000 "Strategy Game of the Year" award, whose winner remains unknown.
 The game won the award for "Best Strategy Game" at GameSpot's Best and Worst of 2000 Awards, and was nominated for the "Best Sound" award, which went to The Sims.
-It was also a finalist for the Academy of Interactive Arts & Sciences' 2000 "Computer Innovation" award, which went to Deus Ex.
+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Shogun: Total War for the "Computer Innovation" award, which ultimately went to Deus Ex.

 It was nominated for a 2000 BAFTA Interactive Entertainment Award, in the category of 'Games – PC'.